This dish from the Plenty More cookbook is a variation on “Baked Ziti“, the classic Italian-American oven dish.

 - Reduce the heat and leave the sauce to simmer for about 20 minutes, stirring occasionally.

-- Add the basil, oregano and garlic, stir through and set aside.
+- Add the basil, oregano, and garlic, stir through and set aside.

-- In the meantime, cook the pasta until al dente according the instructions on the package and, separately, mix the Parmesan and Cheddar.
+- In the meantime, cook the pasta until al dente according to the instructions on the package and, separately, mix the Parmesan and Cheddar.

 - Pace under a medium-hot grill until the cheese melts and the top layer of pasta dries out and turns crispy.
 It may take anywhere between 8 and 15 minutes.
 Keep a close eye though!